tomfuertes/tomfuert.es/_posts/2013-12-24-universal-analytics-and-rails.md

 ## Quick Post

-If you're using Google Analytics or Universal Analytics, you should send the contoller and action back.
+If you're using Google Analytics or Universal Analytics, you should send the `contoller` and `action`.
 It lets you do some pretty crazy report pivoting without having to teach everyone regular expressions.

 ## Google Analytics